snbuback/DistributedLock/README.md

   * key: name of key in memcached.
 Avoid long names, because memcached supports only 255 characters in key.
 Using decorator key name will be class name + method name if not specified.
-  * lock: If you desire use another lock strategy, like `threading.Lock()` or `threading.RLock()`. defaults to `distributed_lock.memcachedlock.MemcachedLock`
+  * lock: If you desire use another lock strategy, like `threading.Lock()` or `threading.RLock()`. defaults to `distributedlock.memcachedlock.MemcachedLock`
   * blocking: If another process has lock, wait until have a lock or abort immediately, raising `LockNotAcquiredError`.
+Defaults to `distributedlock.DEFAULT_BLOCKING`